-- CO1.
-To understand the planning and conducting nutrition education programmes. - CO2.
-To develop the knowledge about standardization of cheap, nutritious recipes using food suitable for vulnerable groups. - C03.
-To enable them to conduct survey regarding vulnerable groups. - CO4.
+CO1.
+To understand the planning and conducting nutrition education programmes.

+CO2.
+To develop the knowledge about standardization of cheap, nutritious recipes using food suitable for vulnerable groups.

+C03.
+To enable them to conduct survey regarding vulnerable groups.

+CO4.
 To understand the preparation of teaching aids for imparting nutrition education programmes.

-Post Graduate Diploma in Nutrition and Dietetics (Semester-I)

-Session 2020-2021

-COMMUNITY NUTRITION AND SOCIAL WELFARE (Practical)

-COURSE CODE: PNDP-1285
+Session 2021-2022 COMMUNITY NUTRITION AND SOCIAL WELFARE (Practical) COURSE CODE: PNDP-1285